Tinkerforge/doc/source/Tutorials/Tutorial.rst

 .. note::

-   Hint: The white corner shows you how to plug the Bricks together.
+   The white corner shows you how to plug the Bricks together.

 Phase 1: Testing
 ^^^^^^^^^^^^^^^^